voxel51/api-py/WALKTHROUGH.md

 # Client Library Walkthrough

-This guide will cover step-by-step how to utilize the full power of the Voxel51 Platform using this handy Python Client Library!
+This guide will cover step-by-step how to utilize the full power of the Voxel51 Platform using this handy Python Client Library.

 <img src="https://drive.google.com/uc?id=1j0S8pLsopAqF1Ik3rf-CdyAIU4kA0sOP" alt="voxel51-logo.png" width="40%"/>